 In the last 12 lessons this series introduced debits and credits for the six types of accounts.
 In addition, the financial statement relationship between the balance sheet and the income statement (profit and loss) was explained.
 Lesson 12 addressed contra accounts.
 In the examples used with contra accounts it was illustrated how the contra amount is reported with parenthesis.

 Remember contra accounts are essentially an offset to a primary account.
 Contra information is always reported in parenthesis.
-Well, other information in the two primary financial statements is also reported using parenthesis.
+Well, other information in the two primary financial statements are also reported using parenthesis.
 This lesson explains parenthesis in balance sheet accounts.
-For the bookkeeper the secret to the parenthesis usage is this:
+For the bookkeeper, the secret to the parenthesis usage is this: